Criminal Record Checks / Criminal Occurrence Security Check

 - charge for employment/student work experience/practicum is $50.00, cash or debit.

-- charge for volunteer is $20.00 (letter from organization stating they are volunteers is not required).
+- charge for volunteer is $20.00 (letter from the organization stating they are volunteers, is required).

 - If fingerprints need to be sent to Ottawa to confirm a vulnerable sector hit or a possible criminal record, an additional $75.00 cash fee will be charged for processing.

 Criminal Record Check or Criminal Occurrence Security Check process will consist of:

 - a CPIC criminal records search to determine if a criminal record exists

 - a check of local indices of the Moose Jaw Police Service to determine if:

 any non-printable summary offence criminal convictions, stay of proceedings or conditional discharges exist

 there are any criminal charges pending before the courts

 there are any convictions for which a stay of proceedings or conditional discharge was entered within the past year